InpsydeNiklas/woocommerce-paypal-payments/readme.txt

 = Updating =

 Automatic updates should work generally smoothly, but we still recommend you back up your site.
+Critical parts of your website generally are recommended to be tested in a separate [staging site](https://github.com/woocommerce/woocommerce-paypal-payments/wiki/Advanced-Troubleshooting#test-on-staging) before deploying changes to the live website.

 If you encounter issues with the PayPal buttons not appearing after an update, purge your website cache.
 [Caching](https://woocommerce.com/document/configuring-caching-plugins/) or [JavaScript minification](https://woocommerce.com/document/configuring-caching-plugins/#w3-total-cache-minify-settings) can impact PayPal Payments and should be [disabled for the PayPal scripts](https://woocommerce.com/document/woocommerce-paypal-payments/#faq-paypal-smart-buttons-not-loading) or payment-related pages.